melindahiggins2000/Emory_RWorkshop_26Oct2022/README.md

 # Overview

 This workshop will cover:

+* An introduction to R and RStudio
+    - why should I learn R?
+    - why should I learn RStudio?
-* An introduction to R and RStudio – getting familiar with the R language and working in the RStudio IDE (integrated development environment);
+    – getting familiar with the R language and working in the RStudio IDE (integrated development environment)

-* Learning about data structures, getting into and out of R, cleaning data, intro to data wrangling;
-* Performing basic statistical analyses and models plus formatting output (statistics and tables) from R;
-* Visualizing data and models with ggplot2;
+* Visualizing data with ggplot2
-* Brief intro to making simple choropleth maps; and
-* Getting started writing reports/dynamic documentation (basic principle of reproducible research) using RMarkdown and knitr;
-* [time permitting] data merging including joins and restructuring rows and columns (long to wide datasets and visa-versa); introduction to other reporting and communication formats such as dashboard, websites, book-format templates and more; introduction to statistical models and analyses using R (such as linear and logistic regression); or other topics as requested by attendees.

 # DAY 1: April 21, 2022